leverj/token-contracts/BlockchainLabsNZ_Audit_Report.md

   - [ ] Fixed
 - **Use the same version of Solidity for each contract** - Both versions `^0.4.11`, and `^0.4.8` are used in the contracts ...
 [View on GitHub](https://github.com/BlockchainLabsNZ/leverj-contracts/issues/5)
   - [ ] Fixed
+- **Update README.md with clearer instructions for running tests in custom environment** - Tests should be able to be reproduced in a fresh environment ...
+[View on GitHub](https://github.com/BlockchainLabsNZ/leverj-contracts/issues/11)
+  - [ ] Fixed
 - **Consistent formatting** -  Minor formatting inconsistencies to be fixed on [#L13](https://github.com/leverj/token-contracts/blob/master/contracts/Sale.sol#L13]), [#L79](https://github.com/leverj/token-contracts/blob/master/contracts/Sale.sol#L79) ...
 [View on GitHub](https://github.com/BlockchainLabsNZ/leverj-contracts/issues/3)
   - [ ] Fixed
 - **Declare variable with memory as the data location** - This line makes the compiler give out a warning, changing it to ...
 [View on GitHub](https://github.com/BlockchainLabsNZ/leverj-contracts/issues/2)